rojala/ROjal_MQTT_Client/readme.md

 It is intened to work in different type of IoT devices.
 Test codes and examples uses TCP socket, but socket can be replased by any other session mechanism.

+The stack is outcome of JAMK IoT and Cyber security BCs thesis http://www.theseus.fi/handle/TBD...

 # License
 Copyright 2017 Rami Ojala / JAMK (K5643)